Discover the secrets of Sydney's with our pick of the coolest hidden gems

 Tucked away on a hidden alleyway just moments from Martin Place, you'll find a canopy of suspended birdcages that pay homage to the birds that once chirped and fluttered the streets of Sydney.
 The birds were gradually forced out by European settlement, so this moving art installation on Angel Place commemorates the city's forgotten feathers with enchanting bird songs that change from day to night, as well as listing the hundreds of native species listed either as extinct or threatened.

-If you liked our round-up of Sydney's secret places to visit, we've got plenty more things to do in Sydney that'll keep you entertained.
+If you liked our round-up of the best secrets of Sydney to uncover, we've got plenty more things to do in Sydney that'll keep you entertained.
 You'll love our romantic restaurants and cute date night ideas – think fun activities like cooking and pottery classes.
 Or upgrade your day to an entire weekend with our pick of romantic boutique hotels.
 Or if you're thinking of travelling further afield, our bucket list Australian road trips have you covered.